DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-analysis-of-social-connection-data.markdown

 ---
 layout: post
-title: "Analyzing Social Login Data: What can we learn?"
+title: "Analyzing Social Connections Data: What can we learn?"
-description: How To Use Social Logins To Improve Retention And Security
+description: How To Use Social Connections To Improve Retention And Security
 date: 2016-07-21 12:45
 author:
   name: Diego Poza